mabdel130/mabdel130/README.md

 <a href="https://github.com/your-username/your-repository"><img src="https://readme-typing-svg.herokuapp.com/?lines=Software%20Testing%20Enthusiast;Quality%20Control%20Engineer&font=Fira%20Code&center=true&width=440&height=45&color=36BCF7&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Software Testing Engineer
+- 🏢 I'm a Software Testing Engineer.
 - 👨‍💻 As a software Testing, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with Automation Testing, API, SDLC, BugLife cycle.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.